 Find out more!

-You can read more about the British Martini-Henry and Snider rifles, as well as other early breech-loading single-shot rifles in the upcoming book From Musket to Metallic Cartridge: A Practical History of Black Powder Firearms.
+You can read more about the British Martini-Henry and Snider rifles, as well as other early breech-loading single-shot rifles in the brand new book From Musket to Metallic Cartridge: A Practical History of Black Powder Firearms.

 Different Infantry Rifles